- Difficulty: Moderate

 Day 5: Candelario to Fuentes de Bejar

 Cycle down into nearby Béjar to visit its Romanesque churches, XVIth century Palace and XIVth century Convent.
-From here you connect with the "Via de la Plata", a Roman highway used to transport silver from the northern mines to Seville, in the south.
+From here you connect with the "Via de la Plata", a Roman highway used to transport silver from the northern mines to Sevilla, in the south.
 Today this roman highway is a main artery of the famous Camino de Santiago from the south of Spain.

 18 miles (30 km)